You are currently viewing Seasonal pear almond tart

 Almond cream: « amandine »

-• 100 g butter
+• 100 g of butter

-• 100 g sugar
+• 100 g of sugar

-• 100 g almond powder
+• 100 g of almond powder

 • 2 whole eggs

-• 1 teaspoon bitter almond flavoring
+• 1 teaspoon of bitter almond flavoring

 Fruit in syrup

-• 13 cl water
+• 13 cl of water

-• 130 g sugar
+• 130 g of sugar

 Poaching fruit in syrup

-Preparing the garnish
+Preparing the garnish for pear almond tart

 Poire amandine tart revisited: recipe with summer fruits, apricots